-Year over year, the same industry verticals seem to remain at the top of just about every analyst briefing, industry report, and infographic that are about security, threats, and attacks.
-Commonly, you repeatedly see Retail, Finance, Healthcare, and Education.
+Year over year, the same industry verticals seem to remain at the top of just about every cybersecurity threat and attack report.
+Routinely, retail, finance, healthcare and education are top targets for cyberattacks.
 But why?

 While no attacker in the world is interested in stealing 1st grade reading assignments, many Higher Education institutions have research programs that contain valuable data and intellectual property that could be of value to the right competitor.
 Espionage isn’t out of the question here.